crocs-muni/RSABias/README.md

 ### Classification of a single key

-From the repository root, you can try to classify the sample key as:
+From the repository root, you can try to classify [the example key](https://github.com/crocs-muni/RSABias/blob/master/rsabias/model/sample_private_key.pem) as:

 ```bash
 rsabias -a classify -i rsabias/model/sample_private_key.pem -o .